SamboVisal/Flutter/README.md

 # Flutter
-This is an example of Flutter example projects
+This is an example of using Flutter technology